Sainya-Ranakshetram-Submission/search-engine/README.md

 See their installation instruction and download it properly.

-After downloading the above mentioned softwares, now do the following steps after opening the terminal:
+After downloading the above mentioned softwares, now run the following commands in console after opening the terminal:

 #### 1. Clone the repository
 Clone the repository using git